Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Particular setup

 Consider the random probability measure $\mu_N$ on $\mathbb{R}$ given by

-Under Assumptions 1 and 2 we have the following result, which can be found in \cite[Theorem 5.3]{BGG}. \begin{theorem} Suppose that Assumptions 1 and 2 hold.
-Then the measures $\mu_N$ converge weakly in probability to a certain deterministic probability measure $\mu(x)dx$.\footnote{Throughout the paper we denote the density of a measure $\mu$ by $\mu(x)$.} More precisely, for each Lipschitz function $f(x)$ defined in a real neighborhood of $[0, \lM + \theta]$ and each $\varepsilon > 0$ the random variables
+Under Assumptions 1 and 2 we have the following result, which can be found in \cite[Theorem 5.3]{BGG}. \begin{proposition} Suppose that Assumptions 1 and 2 hold.
+Then the measures $\mu_N$ converge weakly in probability to a certain deterministic probability measure $\mu(x)dx$.
+More precisely, for each Lipschitz function $f(x)$ defined in a real neighborhood of $[0, \lM + \theta]$ and each $\varepsilon > 0$ the random variables